Actuality film

-Actuality film is a non-fiction film genre that, like documentary film, uses footage of real events, places, and things.
+Actuality film is a non-fiction film genre that uses footage of real events, places, and things (essentially B-roll), a predecessor to documentary film.
 Unlike documentaries, actuality films are not structured into a larger narrative or coherent whole.
-In practice, actuality films preceded the emergence of the documentary.
 During the era of early cinema, actualities—usually lasting no more than a minute or two and usually assembled together into a program by an exhibitor—were just as popular and prominent as their fictional counterparts.
-The line between "fact" and "fiction" was not as sharply drawn in early cinema as it would be after documentaries came to serve as the predominant non-fiction filmmaking form.
-Actuality is a film genre that remains strongly related to still photography.
+The line between "fact" and "fiction" was not as prominent in early cinema as it would become once documentaries became the predominant non-fiction filmmaking form.
+Actuality as a film genre is related to still photography.

-Although actuality films ceased to be produced around 1908, the term "actuality footage" is sometimes used in documentary production to refer to the raw footage.
+Although actuality films largely ceased production around 1908, the term "actuality footage" is sometimes used in documentary production to refer to the raw footage.